TriplyDB/Documentation/docs/triplydb-js/index.md

   <dt>Extension</dt>
   <dd>Argument <code>Extension</code> optionally defines the linked data type that is streamed.
 The extensions that are supported are: `nt`, `nq`, `trig`, `ttl`, `jsonld`, `json`.  </dd>
   <dt>Graph</dt>
   <dd>Argument <code>Graph</code> optionally is an specific graph that you want to write to file.
-These graph is an instance of a "Graph" class</dd>
+This graph is an instance of a "Graph" class</dd>
 </dl>

 ##### Examples

-The following example streams through the dataset as rdf-js quad objects. and prints the quad to the screen. notice that the `stream` is an async iterator.
+The following example streams through the dataset as rdf-js quad objects and prints the quad to the screen.
+Notice that the `stream` is an async iterator.

 **Example 1**